andrelandgraf/andrelandgraf/contents/articles/2022-05-29_how-to-integrate-markdown-content-with-syntax-highlighting-in-remix.md

 # A route module using MDX
 ```

 So why don't we just stop here?
 MDX route modules are a great starting point but they aren't as flexibile as other options.
 MDX is convinient to work with but personally, I like to separate content from code.
-Instead of importing React components into my content (MDX), I rather render my Markdown inside components.
+Instead of importing React components into my content (MDX), I'd rather render my Markdown inside components.
 It's also worth mentioning that if you want to maintain hundreds of Markdown files, then you will likely run into [scalability issues](https://remix.run/docs/en/v1/guides/mdx#:~:text=Clearly%20this%20is,MDX%20Bundler.) when using MDX route modules.

 In case you would like to work with MDX but want more flexibility than MDX route modules, have a look at [MDX Bundler](https://github.com/kentcdodds/mdx-bundler).
 However, we will continue with Markdown files instead of MDX in this blog post.